saiganesh1798/javscript/README.md

 # javscript
-javascript is not related to java after mocha name changed as livescript(1998) and after changed as java Script in 1997 first java ecma standard . in 2023 latest java script version released ES13 or ES2023. in interview we have to say ES5 or ES6 in our collage. framework :React,angular,view,tensorflow   we use more in world is react   ,(chatbot :tensorflow backend in javascript :node js and express js we use <script> tag for java script compiler in this we write entire program.
+Javascript is not related to java
+After mocha name changed as livescript(1998) and after changed as java Script
+In 1997 first java ecma standard . in 2023 latest java script version released ES13 or ES2023.
+In interview we have to say ES5 or ES6 in our collage.
+Framework :React,angular,view,tensorflow   we use more in world is react   ,(chatbot :tensorflow)
+Backend in javascript :node js and express js
+We use <script> tag for java script compiler in this we write entire program.
 **java Script is embedded in two ways:**
         1.write a java script program in html inside the body using script tag.
         2.external java script file, which must be saved as ".js".

     console: console object is used to display on webpage. various method error,table,group,info,log. ex:console.log()  //used to dispaly messages and values of the variables.